top of page

 Reactive Security Measures After a Breach

-Another common scenario is when an organisation suffers a major data breach and scrambles to improve its security posture.
+Another common scenario is when an organisation suffers a major data breach and scrambles to improve its security posture like it can turn back the clock.

 Unfortunately, nothing motivates like a crisis, and in the aftermath of a breach, there's often a rush to plug gaps and implement security measures that, frankly, should have existed long before any data was compromised.